$\mathbb{Z}_p$-torus actions on positively curved manifolds: The Proof of Theorem B

 \begin{theorem} Assume $\Z_p^r$ acts effectively and isometrically on a closed, positively curved manifold $M^n$ with a fixed-point $x\in M$, where $p \in \{3,5,7,11,13,17,19,23,29\}$ and $n \geq 16$.
 Suppose

 Then $M$ is homotopy equivalent to $S^n$, $\RP^n$, $\CP^{n/2}$, or a lens space. \end{theorem}

-\begin{proof} This is a stream-lined version of the proof used to prove the Main Theorem in \cite{Gh1}, with a few minor modifications.
+\begin{proof} This is a streamlined version of the proof used to prove the Main Theorem in \cite{Gh1}, with a few minor modifications.
 We include it here for the convenience of the reader.
 The proof is by total induction on dimension.
-The anchor of the induction is for dimensions $\leq N(p)$, where
+The anchor of the induction is for dimensions $\leq N(p)$, where $N(p)$ is given in the table below.

 For $n\leq N(p)$, it can be checked that and thus our result holds by Theorem \ref{Gh+Zp}.
-So we assume $n>N(p)$.
+So we assume $n>N(p)$ for $3\leq p\leq 19$.
 We suppose our result holds for all dimensions less than $n$ and show that it also holds for dimension $n$.
 Let $x$ be a fixed-point of the $\mathbb{Z}_p^r$-action.

 By Part (1) of Lemma \ref{lemmaA}, there exists a non-trivial $\tau_1 \in \mathbb{Z}_p^r$ and $x \in N_1^{n-k_1} \subset$ Fix($M;\tau_1$) such that $k_1 \leq \frac{n+3}{4}$ and $N_1$ is of maximal dimension.
 By maximality of $N_1$, the kernel of the $\mathbb{Z}_p^{r}$-action is $\mathbb{Z}_p$ and hence $N_1$ admits an effective $\mathbb{Z}_p^{r-1}$-action with $x \in N_1$.